 - Valid American F-1 Visa.
 A valid F-1 visa stamped in your passport.
 If you need to apply for a new visa, bring proof of financial support and your I-20 form to the American Consulate or Embassy.
 A current photograph will also be necessary when applying for a visa.

 - Valid I-20.
 A new I-20 or page 3 of your I-20 which has been signed by one of the advisors in the International Students Office within the last year.

 - Documentation of Financial Support (award letters, letters from departments, bank letters, etc.)

-Please be advised that entry into the US is at the sole discretion of the US Border and Customs Protection (USBCP) Immigration Officer at the US border.
+Please be advised that entry into the US is at the sole discretion of the U.S. Customs and Border Protection (USCBP) Officer at the U.S. Port-of-Entry.
 Also, please be aware that since the passage of the Immigration Act of 1996 it has become extremely hard to

 receive a new US visa in a third country.